rileythomp/golint/README.md

 # Assisted Linting for Go

 The company I work at has a microservices backend composed of a large number of Go services.
-We recently added a Github action to run a linter on the repo when a pull request (PR) is made.
-Almost all of our repos were failing this check so it wasn't required but it meant that all PRs showed a failed check.
+We recently added a Github action to run a [linter](https://en.wikipedia.org/wiki/Lint_(software)) on the repo when a pull request (PR) is made.
+Almost all of our repos were failing this check so it wasn't required but it still meant that all PRs showed a failed check.
 This was a bit annoying so I decided to start trying to fix all the warnings on some services.

 To begin I picked a relatively small service that had ~90 linter warnings.
 My first attempt was to go through the entire repo and fix every warning in one commit.
 I was able to fix all the warnings, but the resulting PR had almost 50 files and over 1000 lines including unit tests.
 This would be a bit unwieldly for reviewers and didn't allow for an incremental approach to the linting.
 So instead I decided to lint the repo package by package, with a separate PR for each one.
 Although a bit slower, this was a much better approach as it allowed for manageable PRs of 5-10 files and 50-150 or so lines.
 For this first service it ended up being 9 PRs.
 Not too bad!
 So I decided to try some other services.